Feeds:

 Felix Millan and Unser hit home runs in the first inning and John Milner hit one in the second.
 Unser’s home run upset McGlothen the most.

-Unser wasn’t a power hitter, but against McGlothen he swung like Babe Ruth.
+Unser wasn’t a slugger, but against McGlothen he swung like Babe Ruth.
 The year before, Unser hit two home runs against McGlothen.

 Enough is enough